NullPointerSamurai/Flexible-Thinking/README.md

     Model Flexibility
     Encourage Curiosity

-Slide 26-27: Advantages and Disadvantages of Flexible Learning
+Advantages and Disadvantages of Flexible Learning

     Personalized Learning
     Accessibility and Convenience